 Bradley Davis has more than two decades of senior administrative experience in public higher education in California.
-He is currently in his fourth year as the chancellor of the West Valley-Mission Community College District in Santa Clara County.
+He is currently in his fifth year as the chancellor of the West Valley-Mission Community College District in Santa Clara County.
 As chancellor, he oversees a multi-college district that encompasses both West Valley College in Saratoga and Mission College in Santa Clara.
 At WVM, Dr. Davis serves over 16,000 students, partners with more than 1400 employees represented by four labor unions, manages the district's basic-aid financing structure and $225M annual budget, and oversees the district's billion-dollar facilities construction bond.

 Under his leadership, the district has taken steps to waive parking, health services, and childcare costs for students at the two colleges, and recently passed a resolution to waive all tuition and enrollment fees for residents.
 He has ensured that the district is 50% Law compliant, maintains one of the strongest full-time faculty ratios, and secured clean external audit reports each year.
 He has been a leader in creating professional development partnerships for classified employees with San Jose State University and developed a leadership academy for rising administrators.
 He also brought the College of Adaptive Arts, an equitable college experience for adults with disabilities to the district, a first of its kind in the country.

 Immediately prior to being selected as chancellor, Davis held the position of president at West Valley College for seven years.
 As president, Davis created a strong social justice focus for the college by developing several innovative community outreach programs now widely emulated across California.
 In 2017, WVC was recognized as the top transfer institution in the Bay Area by the state chancellor's office.